Helix

-A "filled-in" helix – for example, a "spiral" (helical) ramp – is a surface called helicoid.
+A "filled-in" helix – for example, a "spiral" (helical) ramp – is a surface called a helicoid.

 Properties and types

 The pitch of a helix is the height of one complete helix turn, measured parallel to the axis of the helix.

 A double helix consists of two (typically congruent) helices with the same axis, differing by a translation along the axis.

 A circular helix (i.e. one with constant radius) has constant band curvature and constant torsion.
+The slope of a circular helix is commonly defined as the ratio of the circumference of the circular cylinder that it spirals around, and its pitch (the height of one complete helix turn).

 A conic helix, also known as a conic spiral, may be defined as a spiral on a conic surface, with the distance to the apex an exponential function of the angle indicating direction from the axis.

 A curve is called a general helix or cylindrical helix if its tangent makes a constant angle with a fixed line in space.
 A curve is a general helix if and only if the ratio of curvature to torsion is constant.

 A curve is called a slant helix if its principal normal makes a constant angle with a fixed line in space.
 It can be constructed by applying a transformation to the moving frame of a general helix.

 For more general helix-like space curves can be found, see space spiral; e.g., spherical spiral.